junxit/us-congress-bills-115/metadata.md

 - 2018-07-24 — Placed on the Union Calendar, Calendar No. 669.
 - 2018-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-866.
 - 2018-07-24 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 115-866.
+- 2018-07-25 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.